MagnusOstertag/AI4ArcticSeaIceChallenge/README.md

 2. `Pizza Margaritha` - 8-lvl u-net: `'unet_conv_filters': [16, 32, 32, 32, 32, 32, 32, 32]` (did only train till epoch 40 because of mlflow error)
 3. `Pizza Basilico` - 8-lvl u-net: `'unet_conv_filters': [16, 32, 32, 32, 32, 32, 32, 32]` but with a lot more epochs (it has to be better than Marinara!)
    1. `_bruciato` is it after 100 epochs, the other one is the best model on the test score
-4. -> Pizza Funghi - 8-lvl u-net with early stopping, regression loss and output about what is bad

 ## Problems